-Close to Caleta de Fuste is Fuetventura’s salt museum – a homage to the salinas (salt mines) that used to dot the island.
+Close to Caleta de Fuste is Fuerteventura’s salt museum – a homage to the Salinas (salt mines) that used to dot the island.
 This is the last working example left of a practice that stretches back to the mid-19th century.
 Look outside to see ivory mountains of salt gleaming under the African sun – a superb sight.

 Tour the island built by volcanoes